torvalds/linux/Documentation/media/v4l-drivers/zr364xx.rst

 Usage
 -----

-modprobe zr364xx debug=X mode=Y
+modprobe zr364xx de=X mode=Y

-- debug      : set to 1 to enable verbose debug messages
+- de      : set to 1 to enable verbose de messages
 - mode       : 0 = 320x240, 1 = 160x120, 2 = 640x480

 You can then use the camera with V4L2 compatible applications, for